 Both immunogenic and neurogenic inflammation can cross over to the same conditions, which can include redness, irritation, swelling and itching.

 THE TRUTH BEHIND THE TRIGGERS

-So far in this article, we have established there are two significant triggers behind inflammation:
+So to recap, we have established there are two significant triggers behind inflammation:

 - Allergens that stimulate an immune response in the skin, referred to as immunogenic inflammation